 4. You’re isolated.

+Occasionally unplugging from the world can be an act of self-care, but disengaging completely can be bad for your health.
+As humans, we need personal connections.
+As an introvert, I require a lot of quiet time.
+It’s a non-negotiable for me, and I don’t feel my best without it.
+I’ve learned that there’s a healthy balance between connecting and disconnecting.
 While many acts of self-care can be performed in solitude, self-care isn’t meant to be a solo gig.
-As much as we’d like to think so, we can’t do it all on our own.
-And we can’t be in service to others if we aren’t taking care of ourselves.
+As much as we’d like to think so sometimes, we can’t do it all on our own.
+And we certainly can’t be in service to others if we aren’t taking care of ourselves.

 5. Everything hurts.